 The Bottom Line

-Judging by its ingredients alone, Nature’s Recipe dry dog food looks to be an average kibble.
+Judging by its ingredients alone, Nature’s Recipe looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 25% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 54% for the overall product line.